-The primary principles on which our treatment and housing programs are based are the twelve steps of Alcoholic Anonymous (AA) and Narcotics Anonymous (NA) but LTC does not represent itself as being linked to them in any organized way.
-LTC exposes persons served to these programs, require participation as part of the recovery plan and require that each person enrolled in any of the programs choose a sponsor from AA/NA.
+The primary principles on which our treatment and housing programs are based are the twelve steps of Alcoholic Anonymous (AA) and Narcotics Anonymous (NA), but LTC does not represent itself as being linked to them in any organized way.
+LTC encourages participation in these programs as part of the recovery plan and encourages each person served to choose a sponsor from AA/NA.

 LTC believes that it is important that the persons served and everyone involved in the recovery process are treated with respect and dignity.
 Thus, all employees, contractors, volunteers, and students will be responsible to abide by LTC’s code of ethics.

 Persons who approach LTC for services come from diverse cultures, ethnicities, religious backgrounds, and socioeconomic backgrounds and experiences.
 It is the intent of LTC to make sure that each person served feels included in the environment and surroundings of all the programs and facilities.
 To that end, LTC makes every effort to be as reflective as possible of the diverse population of those we serve in decoration, staffing, food services, entertainment, and all other aspects of agency life.